One Stop Solution For All Your Sintered Metal Filtration Need

 How to Clean a Sintered Filter?

-The first thing to do when cleaning sintered filter is making sure that you check the differential pressure of the particular sintered metal filter.
+The first thing to do when cleaning sintered filter is to make sure that you check the differential pressure of the particular sintered metal filter.

 Ultrasonic cleaning is arguably the efficient technique of cleaning a sintered filter metal.